 Trusting children will learn all they need to know.
 We believe that children will learn all that they need to know for their own life.
 We trust that children will learn when they are ready and interested, even if that means on a different timeline to schooled children.
 We don’t worry if they’re not interested in learning to read at age 5 for example.
 Eventually, when they are motivated and it is important to them, they will want to learn to read, and they will most likely teach themselves.

-Often extended to other areas of life.
+Extended to other areas of life.
 When you start unschooling and you start to trust children more and more, don’t be surprised if this trust seeps into other areas of your life too.
 When you see how truly capable kids are, you are given a new perspective.
 You know that they deserve to be respected and given the opportunity to make their own choices.
-It’s common for unschoolers to parent respectfully, not using punishments and rewards.
-Unschooled kids might be able to pick their own bedtime, choose what and when they eat, choose their own clothes, etc.
+Unschoolers parent respectfully, not using punishments and rewards.
+Unschooled kids are in control of their own lives, with guidance and support from parents.
+They pick their own bedtimes, choose what and when they eat, choose their own clothes, etc.

 Prioritising Relationships.
 Unschoolers value family and relationships over the demands of society.
 Having ample time together, deepening connections, and spending their childhood with them are equally important parts of this journey as the educational aspect.
 Unschooling is a lifestyle choice.